wuyuanq/CompositionalFlow/README.md

 The implementations are retained together to support numerical comparison, algorithm development, reproducibility, and performance studies across programming languages and execution models.

-> **Repository status:** Research software.
-The original cluster configurations and compiler versions may require modification on modern systems.

 ---

 ## Contents